diegitoo13/piuio/README.md

 Small out‑of‑tree **kernel module** that turns the **Andamiro PIUIO USB I/O board (product 0x1020)** into a standard Linux game‑pad and exposes its coin counter.

-LED / lamp output is not implemented yet – this driver is **input‑only**.
+LED / lamp output is not implemented yet, for now this driver is **input‑only**.

 ---